isaacv-pl/CodeLads/README.md

-# Collaborative Textarea with ShareDB
+# Code Lads

-This is a collaborative plain textarea using the default ShareDB JSON document type and the `sharedb-string-binding` module.
+This is a collaborative plain code editor that depends on ShareDB and Ace Code Editor.

 In this demo, data is not persisted.
 To persist data, run a Mongo server and initialize ShareDB with the